-You may not have studied business or economics related subjects before, but that does not matter.
-What is much more important is that you are ready to learn about markets and the economy as well as how these affect businesses and entrepreneurs.
-You should also be willing to read newspapers, follow current affairs and visit businesses in your own time.
+You may not have studied any Business or Economics related subjects before, but that is not an issue.
+What is much more important is that you want are ready to learn about businesses, markets and the economy or may be considering a career in these areas.